Fed should not cut rates since the U.S. has 'contained' coronavirus, White House economic adviser says

 "A rate cut is far less significant as a monetary tool at this point compared with the quasi-QE4 bond buying," he said.
 "Short-term T-bill buying to get the yield to un-invert has the effect of providing very significant liquidity priming into the marketplace."

-“What they’ll want to ensure is they’re doing what they can in an effort to not necessarily provide preventative medicine to the outbreak, but to accelerate the recovery,” Luschini said.
+Luschini said, "What they'll want to ensure is they're doing what they can in an effort to not necessarily provide preventative medicine to the outbreak but to accelerate the recovery."

-But Routledge pointed out that the Fed’s policy toolbox can only go so far to mitigate the economic fallout that the outbreak has the potential to cause.
+But Routledge pointed out that the Fed's policy toolbox can go only so far to mitigate the economic fallout the outbreak could cause.

 "It's hard to fix a real problem with monetary policy," he said.
 "It's hard to fix a lack of physical goods with monetary policy.
 When you have factory workers not going to their jobs, that's not something you can fix with short-term interest rates."